Join us in ensuring that more children are safe and have the opportunity to thrive.

 1. CASA volunteers need to have access to a car and be able to show proof of state-required automobile liability coverage, and must

-- Volunteers undergo a security clearance and be fingerprinted.
+- Volunteers undergo a security clearance and are fingerprinted.

 - Complete our 32-hour pre-service training program, which includes both in person and online components.